Medically reviewed by Sarah Melancon Ph.D

 Ask anyone what type of lubes they use, and the answer will probably be K-Y Jelly or Astroglide.
 Even though lubes like K-Y are popular, people aren't aware of their risky ingredients, which studies have shown can lead to infections, irritation, and increased STI susceptibility [6-13].

 89% of MSM relationships in San Francisco use lube on a regular basis .
 Lube is an absolute must for anal sex, where the body provides very little natural lubrication, without it, delicate rectal tissue is easily damaged and torn.

-A survey of 1,021 women found that 20% had used lube within the last 30 days, and 65.5% had used it at least once in their lifetime.
+A survey of 1,021 women found that 20% had used lube within the last 30 days, and 65.5% had used it at least once in their lifetime .
 For vaginas, lube can make sex more comfortable, fun, and pleasurable and decrease discomfort/pain.
-If you are taking a medication or having anxiety, lube can also help give a boost in times of dryness.
+If you are taking certain medication or experiencing anxiety, lube can help give a boost in times of dryness.
 Also, every body is different and some people produce less natural lubrication than others.

 A similar survey found 25% of men had used lube within the last 30 days, and 70% had used it at least once in their lifetime .

 These lubricants are around 95% water, and feel like the vagina's natural lubrication (also mostly water).

 Other ingredients are added to water lubes to make them thicker, adding a slippery feeling you can swirl in your fingers.
 You'll also find preservatives, humectants, and dispersants in most water-based lubes.

 Lubes like K-Y use petroleum derived ingredients like glycerin and preservatives like chlorahexide that recent studies have found can damage vaginal and anal tissues, leading to an increased risk of infections, STIs, and Irritation.